hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   vertices (Feynman rules).
-By now, there exist explicit implementations of the Standard Model (SM), its Minimal Supersymmetric extension (MSSM), the ADD model of large extra dimensions, and a comprehensive set of operators parametrizing anomalous triple and quartic electroweak gauge boson couplings.
+By now, there exist explicit implementations of the Standard Model (SM), its Minimal Supersymmetric extension (MSSM), the ADD model of large extra dimensions, and a comprehensive set of operators parameterising anomalous triple and quartic electroweak gauge boson couplings.
 An interface to `FeynRules`_, i.e. the UFO model input is also available.